Best Airbrush Compressor

 Question: Do I need an air compressor with an air tank?

 ….
-I’ll give you a direct answer to this question – YES, you do, and I dare say THE LARGER THE TANK IS, THE BETTER!
+I’ll give you a direct answer to this question – YES, you do, and I dare say THE BIGGER THE TANK, THE BETTER!

 You’ve probably come across information that on/off has something to do with the compressor activation, which leads us to the next question:

 Question: What’s exactly on/off switch and do I really need it?

 Let me explain it in the following way – As you’ve already seen, compressor works until it reaches certain amount of pressure.
 Let’s say that such pressure is approximately 120 PSI (check our glossary of terms).

 Since the air is being spent, the pressure in the tank falls to 80 PSI and that’s the moment when the compressor is switched on again.
 The thing is, it isn’t necessary for a compressor to maintain the lowest pressure of 80 PSI in the tank as you’ll need (depending on the application) the pressure of 10 to 40 PSI

 When a compressor reaches the pressure of 120PSI in the tank, you simply switch it off and paint quietly until the pressure in the tank falls low enough so that it enables you to work.